 As the population of the country grew alongside of the University of Georgia in the early 1800s, Clarke County’s agricultural and cotton industries prospered.
 The adjacent plantation harvests flowed through city mills and were bolstered by the natural resources of the Oconee River.
 These early manufacturing and textile production were big industries in Clarke County and in Athens, particularly so once the railroad came to the area beginning in 1841.
 Athens and Clarke County were second only to Savannah and Chatham County in capital invested in manufacturing during the 1840s.

 Civil War & Reconstruction Two skirmishes took place in Clarke County during the Civil War in 1864, one near Barber’s Creek and the other off of Mitchell’s Road.
 An occupation garrison arrived in Athens on May 29 and a provost-marshal government was set up temporarily.
-Formal military occupation of the area ended before the end of 1864, although federal occupation continued until early 1866.
+Federal occupation continued until early 1866.

 Separating Oconee County